Ambro17/slacker/README.md

 ```
 The project uses Flask as a framework and follows the application factory pattern to ease testing and development.
 Tests folder replicates the hierarchy on slacker dir.
 Blueprints group bot functionality by topic. i.e Utilities for Retro Meetings have their own blueprint, commands have another one.
-Ideally, all features that are more complex than a simple command with an api request should have a module on blueprint.
+Ideally, all features that are more complex than a simple command with an api request should have a module on blueprints dir

 ## Commands:
-`/aws_register` - hola

 `/feriados [n]`

-`/feriado`

 `/hoypido`

 `/subte`

 `/poll Who's the best football player ever?
-Messi Lionel LioMessi`
+Messi, Lionel Mesi, Lio`

 ## Retro Blueprint
 `/add_team`